Tina Thomas

-Charlton 'Chuck' Bonham, Vice Chair
+Charlton 'Chuck' Bonham, Chair

 Charlton “Chuck” Bonham was appointed as Director of the California Department of Fish and Wildlife (CDFW), and became Chair of the Wildlife Conservation Board effective September 6, 2011.
 Prior to his appointment as Director of Fish and Wildlife, Mr. Bonham served in a number of roles for Trout Unlimited over ten years, including since 2004 as the organization’s California director.